ccg/ccg.github.io/content/post/2019-04-01-havit-low-profile-mechanical-keyboard.md

 # Intro

 In late 2017, I purchased the [HAVIT Low-Profile 87-Key keyboard](https://amzn.to/2IbNMST).
 (Full disclosure: Amazon affiliate link.)
 It's one of the best keyboards I've owned.
-I'm a fan of mechanical keyboards, but I don't always like the long key-strokes required on those keyboards, and they're often way too loud.
-This keyboard solves both those problems.
+I'm a fan of mechanical keyboards, but I don't always like the long keystrokes required on those keyboards, and they're often way too loud.
+This keyboard solves both those problems using the Kailh blue low-profile switches.
 The keystrokes are not quite as shallow as they are on an Apple keyboard, but I find it easier to type on than something like an IBM Model M keyboard with the old-fashioned buckling-spring keys.
 It's also somewhat quieter.
-It might still be a bit loud for an office setting (unless you're lucky enough to have a private office, which most software engineers are not), but I find that it's OK for a home office without driving my wife insane.
+It might still be a bit loud for an office setting, but I find that it's OK for a home office without driving my wife insane.

-# Basic Setup
+I'm also a big fan of the "tenkeyless" (87-key) keyboards like this one.
+I never use the numeric keypad when my keyboard has one, and with a tenkeyless keyboard, I can get my mouse closer to the centerline, which I find to be better ergonomically.
+Then again, 87-key keyboards like this one still have full-size navigation keys (arrows, page-up and page-down, etc.) and a full-size Control key on the right side.

+This keyboard also has a backlight that is a slightly greenish, ice-blue color.
+It can be programmed with various animation effects on the backlight.
+It's a bit of a gimmic, but it's nice to have.

+# Set Up As Your Only Keyboard

 Unfortunately for Mac users, the keyboard has a PC layout.
-The following describes how to configure this keyboard for use on a Mac.

-The first step is easy and does not require any third-party software.
+If it's going to be your only keyboard, then you can set it up without any third-party software.

 Mac and PC keyboards disagree about the position of the Command (Alt) and Option (Windows/Menu) keys.
 On the Mac, open System Preferences, then Modifier Keys:

 ![System Preferences](../../../../img/2019/system-preferences.png)